-- o foster the strong links between learning, well-being and resilience; - o support individual talents and learning styles; - o offer authentic learning experiences and opportunities for reflection; - o embed assessment for learning within classroom practices; - develop a climate where students enjoy learning and are willing to take risks as learners; - o have clear and consistent behaviour and learning expectations; - utilise pedagogy that provides a quality learning environment resulting in enhanced student resilience and connectedness; and - Develop relationships that allow all students to feel valued, safe and supported.
+- 1. foster the strong links between learning, well-being and resilience; - 2. osupport individual talents and learning styles; ooffer authentic learning experiences and opportunities for reflection; - 3. embed assessment for learning within classroom practices; - 4. develop a climate where students enjoy learning and are willing to take risks as learners; - 5. have clear and consistent behaviour and learning expectations; - 6. utilise pedagogy that provides a quality learning environment resulting in enhanced student resilience and connectedness; and - 7.
+Develop relationships that allow all students to feel valued, safe and supported.